-I love to give my students confidence-boosting and score-improving expert tips on the SAT essay.
+I love to give my students confidence-boosting and score-improving expert tips on the SAT.
+Sign up for my email list today!

 How to Write an SAT Essay Introduction Paragraph